mjholub/LibRate/README.md

 ## Prerequisites:

 - `pnpm`, `yarn` or `npm`, for building the frontend
+- Python 3 for setting up the uint Postgres extension
-- a working Postgres instance
+- a working Postgres instance.
+You'll also need to install the development files package since LibRate uses Postgres extensions

 ## Development prerequisites

 To develop the recommendations feature, you'll need:

 - `protoc` and `protoc-gen-go` for generating the protobufs
-- Rust toolchain
+- Rust and Go toolchains

 ## Building and installing